dev-deolu/zatec-test-app/README.md

 The following tools are required in order to start the installation.

-- PHP >=8.1
 - [Docker](https://www.docker.com/)
 - [Composer](https://getcomposer.org/download/)

-> Please make sure you have docker running, you can verify using docker ps
+> Please make sure you have docker running, you can verify using `docker ps`

-> Please make sure PORT 3306 is available else set FORWARD_DB_PORT in your env
+> Please make sure `PORT 3306` is available else set `FORWARD_DB_PORT` in your env

 ## Installation
-1. Clone this repository with `git clone https://dev-deolu@bitbucket.org/dev-deolu/zatec-test-app.git ./coding-test-zatec`
+1. Clone this repository with [GIT REPO] `git clone https://dev-deolu@bitbucket.org/dev-deolu/zatec-test-app.git ./coding-test-zatec`
 2. In your terminal `cd ./coding-test-zatec`
 3. Run `composer setup` to setup the application
 > Note that your database setup needs to be configured in your .env file